cwarden45/Bastu_Cat_Genome/basepaws_Dental_Health_Test/README.md

 I ordered 1 additional sample that I hope to have a vet help me collect on 7/11/2021 (which was delivered to my apartment on 7/22/2021).
 This is sample with ID 31210251700872.

 I took Bastu to a vet appointment on **8/16/2021**.
 The vet thought Bastu looked to be in good shape, and confirmed that she was healthy enough to go under anesthesia.
 However, I added her to the wait list to get a dental cleaning, and I think she will get some dental x-rays to be extra cautious.
 More specifically, she was taken off the wait list in the middle of September, and her appointment for a dental cleaning is 10/5/2021.
+As of 10/2/2021, I still did not have the report for the vet-assisted sample collected on 8/16/2021.

 In the process of providing some materials to the vet, I also noticed a potential point of confusion: the outer wrapper/sleeve correctly describes this as a "Dental Health Test" but *they use the same inside box for all tests* (and that makes no mention of being a Dental Health Test or recommending collection more centered on the teeth/gumline).